 - The BMW Start-up Garage ensures initial access to strategically important trends and technologies via the best startups worldwide.
 As our early-adopter venture client unit, it serves as a matchmaker across all BMW Group divisions.
 The startups we are working with not only focus on products and services, but also help us improve in other areas, such as production, logistics, IT infrastructure, etc. We are constantly scouting for top startups worldwide.
 Following a successful application, the startups go through the BMW Startup Garage program.
 The core of the program is development of a functional prototype as part of a pilot project.

 The startup is already commissioned as a supplier by the BMW Group during the pilot phase.
-We also explain automotive processes to the startup, help establish a network within the company and support development of a business plan.
 One successful example would be Lunewave.
 Lunewave is developing cutting edge antenna and sensor technology for autonomous vehicles, wireless communications and drones.

 The goal is to always show the driver the relevant information at the right time, taking their needs and preferences into account.
 This includes providing relevant services in each situation – such as automatically opening up a parking map when the vehicle is approaching its destination.

-The Remote Software Upgrade ensures that the vehicle is always updated and allows us to constantly improve the quality and security of the vehicle and its driving functions, such as the Parking Assistant, throughout its lifecycle.
-It also enables customers to add vehicle functions at a later date.
+The Remote Software Upgrade ensures that the vehicle is always updated and allows BMW to constantly improve the quality and security of the vehicle and its driving functions, such as the Parking Assistant, throughout its lifecycle.
+It will also enable customers to add vehicle functions at a later date.

 The challenge of reducing complexity in the future BMW iNEXT

-“In addition to the highly automated driving capabilities the BMW iNEXT will showcase from 2021 on, I also think the BMW Vision iNEXT strikes exactly the right balance between high-tech functionality and reducing complexity.”
+“In addition to the highly automated driving capabilities the BMW iNEXT will showcase in 2021, I also think the BMW Vision iNEXT strikes exactly the right balance between high-tech functionality and reducing complexity.”
 This means the user is not overloaded with a mass of buttons or displays; instead, the technology is discrete and pleasant to use, without compromising functionality.

-“We call this “shy tech”.
+“We call this ‘shy tech’.
 The key to the HMI of the future lies in elegant simplicity with intuitive operation.
-This is key to transforming the vehicle into a “favourite space” dedicated to its human occupants”.
+This is key to transforming the vehicle into a ‘favorite space’ dedicated to its human occupants”.

-As a last question, we asked Mr Grote how would he like to be BMW seen by their customers in the future?
-“We have evolved to a software-driven mobility company.
+As a last question, we asked Mr. Grote how he would like BMW to be seen by its customers in the future?
+“We have evolved into a software-driven mobility company.
 We provide way more than a vehicle that gets you from A to B. The vehicle itself has become an interface for our customers between their mobility needs and their digital life.
 Also, we are creating a whole ecosystem of mobility services.
 This means that, in the future, we will offer our customers greater freedom of choice when it comes to how they want to meet their mobility needs and what services they really need.
 This is more of an “on-demand” and “pick-and-choose” approach.
 Our solutions also have to be very flexible, since customers’ needs change very quickly.”